joydeepTheProgrammer/Surveillance-Drone/README.md

-# Surveillance System v1.0
+# Home Surveillance System v1.0

-A personal/educational use, bare-metal optimized surveillance system for Raspberry Pi using C++17, V4L2, and OpenCV.
+A personal/educational use, bare-metal optimized home surveillance system for Raspberry Pi using C++17, V4L2, and OpenCV.

 ## Features